yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 ####•What is roadmapping?
 How can you do it large scale?

 Roadmapping is a powerful technique for planning an organisation’s technological capabilities to ensure they meet its commercial or strategic goals[1].
 Roadmaps present products and technologies required to realize these products, as well as their mutual relationship over a period.
 Teamwork, integral involvement by the organization and good communication are essential characteristics of the process.
 Benefits include a shared product–technology strategy and a cross-functional approach to product and technology planning and vision building.
 The roadmap drafting process can be supported by such tools as maturity grid, Quality Function Deployment and the Innovation Matrix[2].
-First of all, roadmapping in large scale is not a Gantt chart.  未完
+First of all, roadmapping in large scale is not a Gantt chart.
+Secondly, considering the roadmapping of requirement engineering with large scale, I will  take more business oriented decision when e.g. eliciting and analyzing requirements or when performing release planning[3].
+From long-term perspective,roadmaps have a long term perspective, it is important to frequently update and review marketing information.
+The detail process of applying  roadmapping in large scale:
+• Analyze market segments
+• Market and competitor analysis
+• Eliciting and negotiating requirements from key customers
+• Planning product launches and marketing campaigns
+• Identifying and analyzing Critical Success Factors (CSF)
+• Identify bases of competitive advantage[3]

 [1]http://www.ifm.eng.cam.ac.uk/roadmapping/

 [2]Roadmapping Integrates Business and Technology

+[3]Market-Driven Requirements Engineering Process Model, version 1.0
 ###Articles
 ####•A Cost–Value Approach for PrioritizingRequirements/Karlsson & Ryan